 Again, big thanks to FracturedFaith for his regular Flash Fiction Challenge, a fun opportunity for writers to test their mettle by writing a short piece around an inspirational topic.
-This weeks, inspiration is the attached till receipt, the ominous “THE MIRROR”:
+This week, inspiration is the attached till receipt, the ominous “THE MIRROR”.

 Thanks for the challenge.

-For all these so called experts, his epiphany came not in the board room but in the pub talking to a pissed up junior accountant.
-Even in her inebriated state she eloquently ran through the cost base of his paper vs his new competition.
-The numbers as they say never lie and he knew then that his was up!
-The era of the newspaper was coming to an end, and like a dinosaur watching that final flash in the sky, he too had seen it coming but was also too slow to react, ignorant to the increasingly obvious danger signs.
+He and the paper had tried to evolve.
+He’d sat in endless meetings as expert consultants rotated in and out.
+Each with fruitless plans to adapt the paper’s business model to be modern, online, relevant.
+All the while the readership dwindled.
+Relevant!
+He spat the word out and tried to pinpoint when exactly he’d become irrelevant.
+For all the so-called experts, his epiphany did not come in the boardroom.
+Rather it came in the pub, talking to a pissed up junior accountant.
+Even in her inebriated state, she eloquently ran through the cost base of the paper vs the new competition.
+The numbers as they say never lie, and he knew then that his number and the papers were up.
+The era of the newspaper was ending and like a dinosaur watching that final flash in the sky, he too had seen it coming, but was too slow to react.

-He snatched up a copy and headed to the till, it just had the words “THANK YOU and GOODBYE” emblazoned in big red letters.
-Not his choice ironically, but then he had no words left.
-He looked up as the teller chimed in with “That’s going to be a collectors item one date mate!”, adding “You could be on antiques roadshow with it in a few years”.
-The editor just shook his head, pocketed his change and walked back out into the rain.
-One last look back along to the old offices, it was lighter now and he could see the office lights going out one by one, he knew it was for the last time.
-He growled and shook his head like an old dog, angry that it had to come to an end on his watch.
-He turned and fought his way up the remainder of the street, no one saw him throw his battered umbrella and the paper in the bin, they all had their heads down looking at their phones, listening to their new masters.
+He snatched up a copy and headed to the till.
+The paper just had the words “THANK YOU and GOODBYE” emblazoned in big red letters.
+Not his choice ironically, but then, he had no words left.
+He looked up as the teller chimed in with “That’ll be a collector’s item one day, mate,” adding helpfully, “You could be on Antiques Roadshow in a few years.”

+The editor cursed under his breath, pocketed his change and walked out into the rain.
+One last look back along to the old office.
+It was lighter now and he could see the lights going out one by one, for the last time.
+He growled and shook his head like an old bulldog, angry that it had to end on his watch.
+Turning he fought his way up the street.
+No one saw him throw his battered umbrella and the paper in the trash.
+They all had their heads down, staring at their phones, listening to their new masters.